gilmore-lab/protocols/onboarding.md

 5. *Lab Manager* adds the New RA as a member of the [gilmore-lab](https://github.com/orgs/gilmore-lab/teams/gilmore-lab/members) team

 #### Create Databrary Account ####
+Databrary used as a place to store and share project data
 1. *New RA* creates an account on [Databrary](https://nyu.databrary.org/user/register?page=create)
   - Complete the first 5 tabs on the left hand side
   - When completing the 'Request Authorization' Tab, please request affiliate authorization from Rick O. Gilmore.

 #### Create Slack Account ####
+Slack used for team communication
 1. *New RA* provides the email address that they would like to use for Slack
 2. *Lab Manager* invites New RA to [Slack](https://slack.com/)
   - Lab Manager logs in